kmshack/getting-started-koin-android/gs-koin-android-scope.md

     // single instance of HelloRepository
     single<HelloRepository> { HelloRepositoryImpl() }

-    // Module bound with MyScopeActivity lifecycle
+    // Scoped MyScopePresenter instance
-    module("ScopedView") {
+    scope { MyScopePresenter(get())}
-        single<MyScopePresenter>()
 }
-}
 {% endhighlight %}

-*Note:* we declare our MyScopePresenter class as a `single` in a `module`.
-This mean that we will have a unique instance, until we drop it.
-And we will bound this module to our Activity lifecycle, to drop instances of this module when receiving `ON_DESTROY` lifecycle event.
+*Note:* we declare our MyScopePresenter class as a `scope` definition.
+This will allows us to bind a MyScopePresenter with a scope, and drop this instance with the scope closing.

 ## Start Koin